gaetanlefournis/Project_SIV/Readme.md

 ## In the code

-In the file graphical_user_interface/constants.py, there is :
+In the graphical_user_interface/constants.py file, there is :
 - The number of the camera you use (0 if it's the integrated webcam of your computer, 1 or 2 otherwise)
 - The size of the grid that can be changed (4 or 9)
-- One grid per size (feel free to import other ones)
+- One grid per size (feel free to import other grids)

 ## How to use it

-When you run the main_project.py file, the grid appear.
-Just use one hand with the fingers up as a mouse.
+When you run the main_project.py file, the grid appears.
+You can simply use one hand with the fingers up as a mouse.
 When you want to click, bend all your fingers.
 Then you can put them up again.
 The click will take place on the green point which is the centroid of the hand.
 You can decide to draw a digit by clicking on the button if the latter is active.
 To draw a digit, just click on the white interface by bending the fingers to start, then draw the digit with the fingers up, and to finish the digit click again by bending the fingers.
 You can now choose to validate the digit or to erase it.
 Be careful, don't take too much time too draw the digit otherwise the matrix with all pixels to draw will increase, and you may have a huge lose of FPS.

 ENJOY THE GAME!